Timothy Dalton

 Timothy Dalton and jis son Alexander

-Oksana moved to Los Angeles with her son, spent some time in a relationship with Mel Gibson, and had three children with him.
+Oksana relocated to Los Angeles with her son, later dating Mel Gibson and having three kids with him.
 Dalton continues to support his former partner and son Alexander.
-The actor himself does not engage in any serious relationships with women, preferring to focus on his favorite activities — traveling, acting, and voice work.
-In the summer of 2019, paparazzi caught him in Florence sharing a kiss.
-The identity of the unknown woman in the photo was not determined, but she was clearly much younger than the actor.
+The actor himself isn't pursuing any serious relationships, choosing instead to focus on what he loves most — traveling, acting, and voice work.
+Summer 2019 saw paparazzi catch him kissing someone in Florence.
+The mystery woman's identity remains unknown, though she was obviously much younger than the actor.

 Timothy Dalton's mysterious companion